 Heart-shaped design should be poured so that a right-handed person can drink from the bottom of a heart design.
 It’s always a good idea to notice if your customer is left-handed and adjust your free pour technique appropriately.

-During your online barista training you have to learn about all types of latte art.
+During your online barista training you will learn many barista tips and tricks, and also various latte art designs.
 Etching is another type of latte art that uses chocolate sauce and pointed tools to created etched designs of mochas and hot chocolates.
 There are two main types of etched designs: a herring bone and spider web.
 You can use a toothpick or thermometer probe for each of these designs.

 For a spider web put a little of milk foam on top of your drink and make 2-3 circles around it with chocolate sauce.
 Make 4 strokes with a toothpick from the center to the rim of the cup.
 Make 4 strokes from the rim of the cup towards the center in between two other lines.